Useful information for

 Driving with an EU licence

-You can see the no deal guidance on driving licences for EU citizens here.
+You can see the guidance on driving in the EU after Brexit here.

 If the Withdrawal Act is ratified, UK Citizens can continue to travel to the EU states on the same basis as now until the end of December 2020.
 In the event of no deal, points to consider for travel to EU / EEA are: